Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Introduction

-It is therefore of importance to develop a general theoretical framework to predict and analyse the localisation phase diagrams for essentially arbitrary quasiperiodic models.
-A step towards that was taken by us in a recent work~\cite{duthie2020selfconsistent}, where a self-consistent theory of mobility edges was developed.
+It is therefore of importance to develop a general theoretical framework to predict and analyse the localisation phase diagrams, as well as to understand theoretically the nature of the phases therein, for essentially arbitrary quasiperiodic models.
+A step towards that was taken by us in a recent work~\cite{duthie2020selfconsistent}, where a leading-order self-consistent theory for mobility edges was developed.
 The theory, of a self-consistent mean-field nature, was rooted in analysis of the local propagators and in particular the imaginary part of their self-energies, using a renormalised perturbation series (RPS)~\cite{feenberg1948note,Economoubook,abou-chacra1973self} at leading order.
 In spirit, the theory was inspired heavily from self-consistent approaches to localisation in disordered systems~\cite{abou-chacra1973self,economous1972existence,logan1987dephasing}.
+The leading-order self-consistent theory gave analytical access to the mobility edges and critical points for essentially arbitrary quasiperiodic models.
+At the same time, it raised a number of significant conceptual questions: \begin{enumerate} \item Is the leading-order theory robust to the addition of higher-order terms? \item Can higher-order mean-field theories recover what is missed at first-order, in particular the presence of hierarchical spectral gaps and related finer structures in the distributions of self-energies? \item What is the fate of the mean-field theories if taken to infinite order? \end{enumerate} Answering these questions necessarily requires us to go beyond the leading-order treatment of Ref.~\cite{duthie2020selfconsistent}, and construct a framework for higher-order theories which takes into account the correlated and deterministic potential at all sites simultaneously.
+This constitutes the central motivation of our work.